NEW BOOKS: READINGS

 It has been interesting to look over my last (five) books choosing work for the new, selected, Fabric of Day, and to see images and words repeating.
 So much about “time,” and the prairie air we breathe, and live within.
 You can see an interview about the book, and about writing at www.queenmobs.com

-Also being released: BIBLIO FILES, a history of the Regina Public Library, June 2017, UofR Press.
+Also released: BIBLIO FILES, a history of the Regina Public Library, September 2017, UofR Press.
 Edited with Susan Birley and Jeannie Mah, the book tells a very human story of a Canadian library with many “firsts,” much innovation, and personal courage.

 I’m looking forward to seeing new and old friends.